kateoneill/project/WeeklyLogFive.md

 ![Yarn vs NPM](images/npm-yarn-popularity.png)
 As is demonstrated above, NPM remains more popular than Yarn, which justifies optimising the framework for NPM, however, Yarn is not significantly behind to warrant ruling it out entirely.
+<br><br>
+Another possibility for actually using the framework is through a CDN, CDN's are quick with good response times, usually reliable (unless you want any offline functionality), easy to use and they're public and free.
+Often with more popular CDN's users have them cached in browser already which eliminates any potential hiccups or wait times.
+It makes sense to offer a variety of ways for people to implement a library or framework.
+<br><br>

+### Minified CSS
+Minified CSS involves removing spaces from code to get the space and size of a file down, this improves site performance and speed.
+It can also save bandwidth. ["Minification can reduce file size by as much as 60%".](https://www.imperva.com/learn/performance/minification/#:~:text=Minification%20dramatically%20improves%20site%20speed,usage%20while%20surfing%20the%20web.)
+It's standard to put CSS or JS through minification to optimise it for web use.
+Site speed is something of major configuration when developing anything for web.
+It should be quick with no delays as they increase the likelihood of a consumer clicking off the page.
+Anything to have a site as lightweight and quick as possible should be undertaken.
+<br><br>There are many tools that help with the minification of CSS, it's possible to install a package using npm or using an online one that you can put your readable CSS with proper syntax into and it'll return the minified version.
+Tools like clean css or Dan's Tools CSS minifier are available to remove unneeded spaces.